yanna-stepanova/AccommodationBookingService/README.md

 <p>Key entities (models) in this application:</p>
 <ul>
-    <li><u>AbstractEntity</u>: A base class for all entities in the application, providing common fields such as `id` (primary key) and `isDeleted` (soft delete marker: not removed but marked as inactive using the `@SQLDelete` and `@SQLRestriction` annotations).
-Entities like `Accommodation`, `Amenity`, `User`, and others extend this class to ensure consistency and reduce redundant code.
-The `@MappedSuperclass` annotation ensures that its fields are inherited by subclasses and mapped to their respective database tables.</li>
     <li><u>User</u>: Stores information about the registered user, including their authentication details.</li>
     <li><u>Role</u>: Represents the roles assigned to users for managing their access and permissions within the system.
 Each role is uniquely identified by its name (e.g., ADMIN, CUSTOMER).</li>
     <li><u>RoleName</u>: An enumeration defining the possible roles in the system.
 Each role (e.g., ADMIN, CUSTOMER) is associated with a string representation and can be retrieved programmatically.</li>